 Income Taxes.
 Income taxes are accounted for using the provisions of Statement of Financial Accounting Standards No. 109, (SFAS No. 109), "Accounting for Income Taxes".
 Deferred income taxes are provided at currently enacted income tax rates for the difference between the financial statement and income tax basis of assets and liabilities and carry-forward items.
 The effective tax rate and the tax bases of assets and liabilities reflect management's estimates based on then-current facts.
 On an ongoing basis, we review the need for and adequacy of valuation allowances if it is more likely than not that the benefit from a deferred tax asset will not be realized.
-We believe the current assumptions and other considerations used
+We believe the current assumptions and other considerations used to estimate the current year effective tax rate and deferred tax positions are appropriate.
+However, actual outcomes may differ from our current estimates and assumptions.

 Other Loss Reserves.
 We have other loss exposures related to environmental claims, asbestos claims and litigation.
 Establishing loss reserves for these matters requires the use of estimates and judgment in regard to risk exposure and ultimate liability.
 We are generally self-insured for losses and liabilities related principally to workers' compensation, health and welfare claims and comprehensive general, product and vehicle liability.
-Generally, we are responsible for up to \$0.5 million per occurrence under our retention programs for workers' compensation, between \$0.3 million and \$2.0 million per occurrence under our retention programs for comprehensive general, product and vehicle liability, and have a \$0.3 million per occurrence stop-loss limit with respect to our self-insured group medical plan.
+Generally, we are responsible for up to \$0.5 million per occurrence under our retention program for workers' compensation, between \$0.3 million and \$2.0 million per occurrence under our retention programs for comprehensive general, product and vehicle liability, and have a \$0.3 million per occurrence stop-loss limit with respect to our self-insured group medical plan.
 We accrue loss reserves up to our retention amounts based upon our estimates of the ultimate liability for claims incurred, including an estimate of related litigation defense costs, and an estimate of claims incurred but not reported using actuarial assumptions about future events.
 We accrue for such items in accordance with Statement of Financial Accounting Standards No. 5, (SFAS No. 5), "Accounting for Contingencies" when such amounts are reasonably estimable and probable.
 We utilize known facts and historical trends, as well as actuarial valuations in determining estimated required reserves.
 Changes in assumptions for factors such as medical costs and actual experience could cause these estimates to change significantly.